If you too are planning a tour to India, here are top 10 tips to visit India for first -timers:

 As far as food and drinks are concerned, the variety is endless.
-Every city has its own speciality and tasting it, is a must.
-You just need to be careful about what you eat.
+Every city has its own specialty and tasting it, is a must.
+You just need to be careful of what you eat.
 The trick is to consume only freshly peeled fruits and prepared foods.
 But, yes do not miss out on street food delicacies that are also served in some restaurants and eateries.
 You can avoid food that is displayed in open.
-For water, stick to a mineral water bottle.
+For water, stick to mineral water bottle.

 Personal space is not really a concept in India.
 Thus, get ready for questions and staring.
 You are going to get special attention from people here.
 Do not get intimidated if people will ask questions from you, they are not pestering, they are just keen.
 Keep in mind that their culture is different than yours.
 So, they do not know that they are making you uncomfortable.
 They might wish to know about your social status, family, your home etc. Be ready to extend your privacy borders.
 Be prepared some noise.
 But, yes, always be aware of your surroundings.

 Plan wisely to escape exhaustion

 India is a huge country with countless memorable experiences and thus it is extremely important that you plan your holidays in India

 wisely to escape any kind of exhaustion and tiredness.
 Decide on the destinations that you want to visit.
 This can be done on the basis of activities that you like to indulge in or on the basis that you are travelling with your family or friends or are going solo.

 Assistance can also be taken from a destination management company.
 Try to make the hotel bookings and air/rail ticket booking in advance to avoid any hassle.
 In this way, the burden on your pocket will also be less.
 You can also book tour packages which includes all your travel needs.